maxwolf621/SpringNote/SpringBase/Transactional.md

 #### Flow of transactional
 [Reference](https://virtualmackem.blog/2019/03/28/transactional-gotchas/)

-_<u>When a @Transactional method calls another @Transactional method, an uncaught RuntimeException in the second method rolls back the entire transaction</u>_
+_<u>When a @Transactional method A calls another @Transactional method B, an uncaught RuntimeException in the second method rolls back the entire transaction</u>_

-- Method A is annotated with @Transactional.
-It calls Method B (in a different class) several times.
+1. Method A is annotated with `@Transactional`.
+     > It calls Method B (in a different class) several times.
-- Method B is also annotated with @Transactional.
+2. Method B is also annotated with `@Transactional`.
-- Method B can fail, throwing a `RuntimeException`, but when calling it from Method A you don’t want that to roll back the entire transaction.
+3. Method B can fail, throwing a `RuntimeException`.
-- Method A therefore catches any `RuntimeExceptions` and tidies things up before completing successfully.
+4. Method A therefore catches any `RuntimeExceptions` and tidies things up before completing successfully.
-- However, you notice that when Method A runs, any `RuntimeExceptions` in Method B always roll back the entire transaction, including the changes made by Method A. Why?
+5. However, you notice that when Method A runs, any `RuntimeExceptions` in Method B always roll back the entire transaction, including the changes made by Method B

-It’s because the default propagation on `@Transactional` is `REQUIRED`.
+ - It’s because the default propagation on `@Transactional` is `REQUIRED`.
-The documentation for this describes it as follows:
-> Support a current transaction, create a new one if none exists
+ - The meaning for `REQUIRED` as follows: Support a current transaction, create a new one if none exists

-**The @Transactional annotation places advice around a method (either with AspectJ or a proxy, more of that later).**

-Some of the advice runs before the method and some after.
+**The @Transactional annotation places `advice` _around_ a method (either with AspectJ or a proxy, more of that later). which means some of the `advice` runs `before` the method and some `after`.**

-So it works like this:
+It works like this:
 ![](https://i.imgur.com/EdM63ve.png)
 - The _before_ advice for Method A creates a transaction then calls Method A
 - Method A then calls Method B
 - The _before_ advice for Method B checks to see if there’s a transaction and there is Method B then runs and the exception is thrown
 - The “after” advice for Method B sees the exception bubble up through it and sets “rollback only” on the transaction.
 This cannot be undone Thus, the entire transaction (originally created by Method A) is rolled back

 ### Review Exception before `rollback` and `noRollbackFor`